 Set up voicemail on Android by opening the Phone app, selecting the keypad icon, then pressing and holding the number one.
 Enter your PIN and follow the instructions to finish the setup.
 Hang up, then press and hold the number one again to access your voicemail.

 Editor’s note: Some instructions in this post were put together using a Google Pixel 7 Pro running Android 13.
 Keep in mind that some steps might differ, depending on your hardware and software.

 How to set up voicemail on Android

 First, you’ll want to open up your built-in Phone app.
-Get to the dial screen and press and hold the number 1 to start a call to your voicemail service.
+Get to the dial screen and press and hold the number one to start a call to your voicemail service.
 If you have already set up your voicemail, you will be prompted for your PIN; you can reset your PIN if you’ve forgotten it, but the process varies by provider.

-If you haven’t set up your voicemail, you will hear a message that states, “No voicemail number is stored on the card.”
+If you haven’t set up your voicemail, you will hear a message stating, “No voicemail number is stored on the card.”
 Follow the prompts you hear to complete setting up the voicemail service on your Android phone.
-After you complete your voicemail setup, try pressing and holding 1 again and verify that your voicemail is working correctly with the password you chose.
+After you complete your voicemail setup, try pressing and holding one again and verify that your voicemail is working correctly with the password you chose.

-Then you’re ready to receive voicemails!
+You’re ready to receive voicemails!
 If you also have the Visual Voicemail app, which natively comes with most new Android devices, you’ll see a notification pop up for this app when you get a voicemail.
-Personally, I prefer to manage my voicemails in the Visual Voicemail app instead of dialing in to hear and manage my voicemails.
+I prefer to manage my voicemails in the Visual Voicemail app instead of dialing in to hear and manage my voicemails.